Skip to content

 How can you be specific?

-In certain cases, it’s preferable to focus on the facts and not the emotions involved.
+In certain cases, it’s preferable to focus on the facts and not as much on the emotions involved.
 That’s as true for them as it is for you.
-(For example, don’t hold them responsible for the overall – or your – problems.)
-As much as possible, try to ground your opinions in facts.
+(For example, don’t hold them responsible for your or your organisation’s problems.)
+As much as possible, try to ground your opinions in facts or with legitimate evidence.
 Make your intuition (your ‘gut reaction’) concrete.
+At the same time, if you need to manage emotions (yours, theirs), try to be specific.
+Frustration and annoyance are two different emotions.

 How can you show respect?